This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 8. Don’t Ignore Carryover Deductions

 You already know that some deductions have limitations.
-The same is true of tax credits, which means that you may need help to be able to use them fully in the current year.
+The same is true of tax credits, meaning you may need help to use them fully in the current year.
 However, you may not be aware that some of these deductions allow a carryover to future years.

 Examples of carryovers include capital losses, general business credits, home office deductions, net operating losses (up to 80% of taxable income), and charitable contributions.